What is life insurance?

-Here’s the deal: In exchange for regular payments during your life, the company of your choice will guarantee that a predetermined sum will be paid out to your loved ones after your death.
+Here’s the deal: In exchange for regular payments during your life, the insurance company of your choice will guarantee that a predetermined lump sum or amount of money will be paid out to your loved ones after your death.

 Formally called a death benefit, this payout will help cover the cost of living for your loved ones after you pass away.